pagalvin/tsbook/chapter04_IntroducingTypes.md

 3. Add some typings (numbers, strings, booleans, etc.)
 4. You're done!

 All of the rest of your JS will work as normal.
 The most simple change to your code immediately provides significant benefit.
 This was my light bulb moment.
-It didn't end there for me and probably won't end there for you.
+It didn't end there for me and won't end there for you.

 It's probably safe to say that if there's no light bulb going off for you right now, TypeScript may not be for you.

 ---
 [^1]: To be fair, plenty of people are perfectly OK with it.
 For example, Jeff Walker asserts that: